MagnusThor/NeoRTC/extension/README.md

-# Som kind of guide how to develop , install etc
+# Some kind of guide how install

 Enable **developer mode** in chrome://extensions/